Lumpia: Lumpia Semarang

 Named after the capital city of Central Java in Indonesia, Semarang, where significant Chinese Indonesian have settled, lumpia Semarang is perhaps the most popular lumpia variant in Indonesia.
 It has become associated with the city, and the spring rolls are often sought by the visitors in Semarang as food gift or souvenir.
 Originally made by Chinese immigrants, this lumpia is filled with bamboo shoots, dried shrimp, chicken, and/or prawns.
 It is served with a sweet chili sauce made from dried shrimp (optional), coconut sugar, red chili peppers, bird's eye chili peppers, ground white pepper, tapioca starch, water, and baby shallots.
 Lumpia Semarang is served either deep-fried or unfried, as the filling is already cooked.
+Other variants of lumpia Semarang is filled with goat or crab meat.

 Lumpia Jakarta

-Named after Indonesian capital city, Jakarta, this lumpia is usually being deep fried and sold as gorengan fritter snack.
-Unlike popular Semarang lumpia that uses rebung or bamboo shoots, Jakarta lumpia uses bengkuang or jicama, and served with typical Indonesian sambal kacang or spicy peanut sauce as a dipping sauce.
+Named after Indonesian capital city, Jakarta, this lumpia is usually deep-fried and sold as a gorengan fritter snack.
+Unlike the popular Semarang lumpia that uses rebung or bamboo shoots, Jakarta lumpia uses bengkuang or jicama, and is served with the typical Indonesian sambal kacang or spicy peanut sauce as a dipping sauce.

 Lumpia Bogor

-Named after Bogor, a city in West Java, this lumpia filling is almost similar with Jakarta lumpia; uses jicama, and added with tofu and ebi dried shrimp.
-Unlike other regions that are fried, Bogor lumpia are usually grilled on hot iron, giving off a distinctive aroma.
-In addition, Bogor lumpia is usually shaped rectangle like a pillow and quite large in size.
+Named after Bogor, a city in West Java, this lumpia filling is similar to the Jakarta lumpia variant; it uses jicama, as well as tofu and ebi dried shrimp.
+Unlike in other regions, where lumpia are usually served fried, Bogor lumpia are usually grilled on a hot iron, giving it a distinctive aroma.
+In addition, Bogor lumpia is usually shaped in a pillow-shaped rectangle and quite large in size.

 Lumpia Bandung

-Named after the city of Bandung in West Java, it is a variant of lumpia basah or fresh and wet lumpia that is not being deep fried.
-However, unlike common rolled elongated fresh lumpia, lumpia Bandung is not served in spring roll form, but the lumpia skin is spread, topped with fillings, stacked and folded square just like an envelope.
-Unlike Semarang style lumpia that uses bamboo shoots and minced chicken, Bandung style lumpia filling uses julienned jicama, beansprout, scallion, garlic, chili, and scrambled egg, with palm sugar sauce.
+Named after the city of Bandung in West Java, it is a variant of lumpia basah or fresh and wet lumpia that is not deep-fried.
+However, unlike the common elongated shape, lumpia Bandung is not served in spring roll form, but the lumpia skin is spread, topped with fillings, stacked and folded square just like an envelope.
+Unlike the Semarang style lumpia, which uses bamboo shoots and minced chicken, Bandung style lumpia uses julienned jicama, beansprout, scallion, garlic, chili, and scrambled egg as fillings, and is served with palm sugar sauce.

 Lumpia Surabaya

 Named after the city of Surabaya in East Java, where this lumpia was originally made.
 It is made of mostly the same ingredients of lumpia semarang, but much less sweet in taste.
-Lumpia Surabaya might uses bamboo shoots, corn, or slices of sausages as fillings, and served with sambal chili sauce and tauco fermented soybean paste as dipping sauce.
+Lumpia Surabaya might use bamboo shoots, corn, or slices of sausages as fillings, and is served with sambal chili sauce and tauco fermented soybean paste as dipping sauce.

 Lumpia Yogyakarta

 Although Yogyakarta is quite close to Semarang city, Yogyakarta also has a different type of lumpia.
-Yogya typical lumpia usually contain jicama, bean sprouts, carrots, and minced chicken meat; and sometimes stuff like boiled quail eggs and glass noodles are added as fillings.
-Yogya lumpia is usually served with acar pickles, chilies, and toppings made from crushed garlic and jicama.
-The generous use of garlic and pickles as garnishing was meant to refresh and neutralize the otherwise oily deep-fried lumpia.
+The typical lumpia of Yogyakarta usually contain jicama, bean sprouts, carrots, and minced chicken meat.
+Boiled quail eggs and glass noodles are sometimes added as fillings as well.
+'Yogya lumpia' is usually served with acar pickles, chilies, and toppings made from crushed garlic and jicama.
+The generous use of garlic and pickles as garnish is meant to refresh and neutralize the otherwise oiliness of the deep-fried lumpia.